lumagi/lumagi.github.io/_posts/2021-11-22-compiling-intree-linux-modules.markdown

 The module was happy and alive.

 ## Takeaway Message
 When compiling a kernel module: always make sure that the configuration file doesn't change while you're not looking.
 This scenario wasn't something I was aware of until now.
 And frankly, I do not consider it to be good design.
-I believe a missing dependency should cause a build to fail fast, not produce incompatible artifacts.
+Of course I don't have the entire picture, but I believe a missing dependency should cause a build to fail fast, not produce incompatible artifacts.